In this article:

 Warm compresses can help relieve the pain caused by injured or overused muscles and stiff joints.

-In fact, this kind of heat therapy is one of most oft-recommended adjunct treatments by orthopedic doctors for the alleviation of back stiffness and muscle spasms that result from chronic injuries.
+In fact, this kind of heat therapy is one of the most oft-recommended adjunct treatments by orthopedic doctors for the alleviation of back stiffness and muscle spasms that result from chronic injuries.

 When you apply the compress to the painful area, the heat penetrates the underlying muscles and increases blood flow to the site.